-Cheltenham is an attractive regency spa town at the western end of The Cotswolds and has a healthy choice of self-catering accommodation in smart townhouses and apartments.
+Cheltenham in Gloucestershire is an attractive regency spa town at the western end of The Cotswolds and has a healthy choice of self-catering accommodation in smart townhouses and apartments.
 Cheltenham lies in an extremely convenient spot at the head of the River Severn with easy access to Gloucester, Bath and London.
 Whether you’re looking for a tranquil break away in the Cotswolds or simply a base to explore the rest of the surroundings, a holiday apartment or home in Cheltenham will have the facilities and exact locations to allow you to enjoy a luxurious town and country holiday.

 There are many beautiful parks and gardens to stroll round in the great British sunshine and for years Cheltenham has been described as a town within a park – and its fabulous promenade lined with trees and trimmed to perfection certainly creates that effect.

 Enjoy a romantic Cotswolds holiday with a stay at Second Nature on the outskirts of the spa town of Cheltenham, Gloucestershire, the perfect getaway for couples wanting to explore this picturesque region, a rural retreat for two boasting a distinctive four-poster bed and walk-in rain shower.

 The Coach House is an authentic rural cottage in the beautiful grounds of the Grade II listed 16th century Old Rectory.
 The cottage in Hawling, Gloucestershire dates back to the 14th century and boasts stunning views over meadows as well as an open fire, luxurious décor and access to the Cotswolds.